 Exercise can cause problems for women who are prescribed bed rest; or high-risk pregnancies but thankfully, that’s a minority of pregnancies.

 After checking with your Midwife or OBGYN and being assured that you have a normal, healthy pregnancy, give some of these actives below a try!
+These are some helpful exercises I used during my pregnancy.

 Many of these helped with aches and lower back pains I had especially during my third trimester so I hope they help you as well!